aamirkhan-91/opening-hours/README.md

 #### Input files

 Input files are stored inside a folder called `restaurant-data` in the root project folder.
 There are four files already stored in the folder as seed data.
-Any additional restaurants that are added via the [suggest feature](#suggest-new-restaurant) .
+Any additional restaurants that are added via the [suggest feature](#suggest-new-restaurant) will also be populated in this folder.

 Please note that I added 3 additional fields to the schema to fulfil the use-cases I envisioned for the application.
 These fields are